 The Harvard Center on the Developing Child and the National Scientific Council on the Developing Child release a major body of research about the connection between early life experiences and later health outcomes.
 The Palix Foundation commits funding to both organizations and makes their body of knowledge available in Alberta.

 The Foundation also enters partnerships with the FrameWorks Institute, a non-profit research organization that makes complex scientific information understandable for broad audiences.

-FrameWorks develops the “Core Story of Brain Development,” a narrative (incorporated into the Brain Story by the AFWI) that serves as a tool for education and communication.
+With the Harvard Center, FrameWorks develops the “Core Story of Brain Development” a narrative (incorporated into the Brain Story by the AFWI) that serves as a tool for education and communication.
 The Core Story establishes a common language for discussing brain development and its link to mental health and addiction outcomes.
 This language can be used by researchers, policy makers, and service providers across sectors, as well as by the public.
 The Palix Foundation commissions FrameWorks to research public attitudes in Alberta and validate the salience of the brain story for Alberta audiences.